OurMachinery/themachinery-books/the_machinery_book/src/getting_started/introduction_to_c.md

 TM_SHUTDOWN_TEMP_ALLOCATOR(ta);
 ```

 The truth API will now use the temp allocator to create the list.
-We do not need to call tm_free anything this is all done at the end by `TM_SHUTDOWN_TEMP_ALLOCATOR`!
+We do not need to call tm_free anywhere, this is all done at the end by `TM_SHUTDOWN_TEMP_ALLOCATOR`!

 Sometimes APIs require a normal `tm_allocator_i`, but you are not interested in creating an actual allocator or have access to a memory allocator!
 No worries, we have your back!
 The Temp Allocator gives you the following macro: `TM_INIT_TEMP_ALLOCATOR_WITH_ADAPTER(ta, a); It generates a normal `tm_allocator_i` uses the temp allocator as its backing allocator.
 Hence all allocations done with the allocator will be actually done via the `ta` allocator!
 Again at the end, all your memory is freed by `TM_SHUTDOWN_TEMP_ALLOCATOR(ta);`